BartholomewJMichaelson/Website2/README.md

 ## Files in this Repository

 - `index.html` - Main webpage with wedding details
-- `single-firework-burst-in-sky.webp` - Placeholder for the background image
+- `venue-image` - Image for the venue
 - `.gitignore` - Basic gitignore file to avoid committing unnecessary files